Learning how to manage your money means gaining control of your life – and your debt. And being able to do the things you’ve always wanted to.

 It’s also essential to have a personally motivating factor: namely, life goals-dreams you may have forgotten about or set aside.
 These give you powerful inspiration to make the changes you need to.

-1) Help you identify your goals and dreams, 2) Explores your current spending habits, 3) Introduces habit changes, and 4) Guides you to make expense reductions, leading to eventual debt elimination.
+1) Helps you identify your goals and dreams, 2) Explores your current spending habits, 3) Introduces habit changes, and 4) Guides you on how to make expense reductions, leading to eventual debt elimination.
 It’s a balanced, methodical, and sensible course of action to get your life back.

 You will need coaching to change your thinking and spending habits.
 However, once you do so, and have some success, it’s easy to revert back to old ways.
 I stress accountability to keep you on track.
 Ongoing contact achieves that.